Alfred Hithcock is one of the all-time great auteur filmmakers. His films can be explained in the simplest of terms: You know it when you see it.

 6. Rebecca (1940)

-Joan Fontaine, who also collaborated with Hitchcock on Suspicion, steals the show as a well-intentioned wife whose embroiled in a dark, sinister environment.Alfred Hitchcock Films
+Joan Fontaine, who also collaborated with Hitchcock on Suspicion, steals the show as a well-intentioned wife embroiled in a dark, sinister environment.Alfred Hitchcock Films

 Conclusion